 Note: If the above-mentioned cmdlet is set up to Remote, then use batch migration process to move Public folder in MS Office 365 account.

 3. After that, you need to eliminate the SCP (Service Connection Point) values from the On-premises Exchange Server.
-This action ensures that you are using DNS record for AutoDiscover.
+This action ensures that you are using the DNS record for AutoDiscover.
 Use the following command to remove SCP.

 Get-ClientAccessServer | Set-ClientAccessServer -AutoDiscoverServiceInternalUri $Null